LOCATOR GUIDE TO BOLIVIAN SPECIALTIES

 Elegant (Buckley’s) Mourner Laniisoma elegans: A bird that might be a great cause for alarm, very rare or very good at hiding.
 This bird has been seen in Foothill habitat in Madidi N. P. and in Pilón Lajas B. R. but this species is very poorly known and has no tromping ground.
 There are only a few records for Bolivia.

-Palkachupa Cotinga Phibalura boliviana: The flagship species for the highly threatened Bolivian Andean Cerrado.
+Palkachupa Cotinga Phibalura boliviana: (some calling it Apolo Cotinga now) The flagship species for the highly threatened Bolivian Andean Cerrado.
 It is possible to see the species in distanct forest fragments around the general area of the town of Apolo.
 The healthiest habitat and population are around the town of Aten.
 Asociacion Armonia is working on protecting this species in the area.

 Chestnut-crested Cotinga Ampelion rufaxilla: These rare species is declining in areas of Yungas forest disturbance.
 It historically was seen frequently near Miguelito and Tablas Montes in the Cochabamba Yungas, but now only seems to be dependable at Apa-Apa reserve.